Skip to main content

 We strive to strengthen connections across the division and will have several opportunities throughout the year.
 Join us as your schedule allows for fun and informal opportunities.

-Be on the lookout for an email invitation for connection opportunities this year.
+Be on the lookout for more information and email invitations for upcoming connection opportunities.

 September Opportunities: